Orchid care is not complicated. It is just different from everything else you have grown.

 Don’t fertilize a newly purchased orchid for at least two months.
 Nursery growers fertilize heavily before sale; adding more will burn the roots.

-After Blooming: Don’t Give Up on Her
+After Blooming: Don’t Give Up on It

 After the last flower falls, look at the spike (the long green stem that held the flowers).
 You have two options: